paro-paro/vite-plugin-vuetify-sass/README.md

 Meant to be used in `Nuxt` applications with `SSR` enabled.

-For more detailed info, read the [vuetify documentation](https://vuetifyjs.com/en/), specially the [SASS](https://vuetifyjs.com/en/features/sass-variables) and [treeshaking](https://vuetifyjs.com/en/features/treeshaking) sections.
-Also, check this (in)famous [issue.](https://github.com/vuetifyjs/vuetify-loader/issues/290)
+For more detailed info, check the [vuetify documentation](https://vuetifyjs.com/en/), specially the [SASS](https://vuetifyjs.com/en/features/sass-variables) and [treeshaking](https://vuetifyjs.com/en/features/treeshaking) sections.

+You can also check this (in)famous [issue](https://github.com/vuetifyjs/vuetify-loader/issues/290) for context.

+## Notes
-> This plugin does not include auto-import / treeshaking functionality, so you still need to leverage the `vite-plugin-vuetify` for that.
-Just make sure you do not pass the `styles` option when using it.
+This plugin does not include any auto-import or treeshaking functionality.
+For that, you still need to use the original vite-plugin-vuetify.

+Just make sure that you do not pass the `styles` option to the plugin.
+This way, only the internal import plugin (for treeshaking) will be used.

 ## Install